GiulioRusso/Python-tutorials/Python-setup-tutorial.md

 ### Notes
 1. Avoid using the system-installed Python for development (macOS and Linux already come with a Python interpreter used by the operating system), as it may conflict with system operations.
-2. If managing multiple projects, consider using virtual environments to isolate dependencies.
+2. If managing multiple projects with different package versions, consider using virtual environments to isolate dependencies.
+When a package is installed, it will be stored along side the Python Interpreter, unless a virtual environment is created and activeted.

 <br>
 <br>